cuba-platform/dashboard-addon/README.md

 #### 3.5.3.1 Widgets

-Contains a container in which you can add or exclude any widget.
+Contains **Lookup** and **Screen** widgets.
+Drag and drop an element from the palette for adding it on the canvas, and the widget editor will be opened in a dialog window.
 It is possible to make the widget a template (in this case, it is added to the tab **Widget Templates**).

 ![palette-widgets](img/palette-widgets.png)